brick-works/brick-program-library/README.md

 # brick-program-library

-Note: Brick **is subject to change**, is in active development.
+Note: Brick programs **are subject to change**, is in active development.
 This code is unaudited.
 Use at your own risk.

-After the refactor I plan to do, the gitbook will be updated.
 ## Overview

-Brick is a payment gateway built on the Solana blockchain, facilitating the seamless creation and management of marketplaces to effectively monetize products and services.
+- Marketplace-manager: Payment solution with marketplace mechanics: fees enforcement, rewards and token/cNFT dispenser.
+- Product-manager: Payment solution to use as index to get direct & escrow payment events.
+- Tender: Designed for the public bidding of public projects, offering the community the ability to submit project proposals.
+- User-manager: 🥸?

 ## Marketplace customization